Learning Outcome 1: Education Benefits

 Use of Results

-Student Life Domain: Community Engagement
+- Student Life Domain: Community Engagement

-Institutional Strategic Priority: Student Success
+- Institutional Strategic Priority: Student Success

-Institutional Learning Outcome: Knowledge: Mastery of content and processes of inquiry
+- Institutional Learning Outcome: Knowledge: Mastery of Content and Processes of Inquiry

-Learning Ouctome 3: Self-Advocacy
+Learning Outcome 3: Self-Advocacy

-Student focus group data will be collected before the end of the Spring semester.
+Student focus group data will be collected before the end of the spring semester.

 Analysis of Results